 I managed to create a Power BI Desktop template that you can download and use it for free.
 You’re welcome to modify it based on your needs.
 You can find the download link at the button of the page.

 How It Works

 To be able to analyse your WordPress stats in Power BI you need to own a WordPress blog or website.
 Then a WordPress API key is assigned to your account.
 The key was included in your WordPress Welcome Email.
 You can use that API key in Power BI Desktop to create your customised reports and analyse your blog/website stats then you can publish the model into Power BI Service that is accessible anytime anywhere.
 You can also create your own dashboard in Power BI Service.
 Moreover, you can setup Schedule Refresh for the dataset to refresh your dashboards and reports automatically.

 You’ll need to

-install Jetpack plugin in your blog/website as WordPress stats is no longer maintained and you should not use it.
-Instead, you can install Jetpack plugin
+- install the Jetpack plugin in your blog/website as WordPress stats is no longer maintained and you should not use it.
+Instead, you can install the Jetpack plugin

 Find your WordPress API Key